Atanna128/HEDSPI-DICT/README.md

 - All the `code` required to get started
 - Images of what it should look like

+### Requirements
+- Kotlin
+- JDK version 11.01 or more
+- Javafx library
+- Javafx Scene Builder ( in case you want to modify the application)

 ### Clone

-- Clone this repo to your local machine using `https://github.com/nguyennd29/csdl-project`
+- Clone this repo to your local machine using `https://github.com/Atanna128/Dictionary`
-- Clone backend repo using `https://github.com/nguyennd29/SERVER-library`

 ### Setup
 #### BACKEND